isomerpages/mindef-ndp2022/pages/Pledge & Do Good.md

 **#DoingGood** is a campaign that aims to encourage Singaporeans to fulfil pledges for causes.
 You will be able to sign up for various **#DoingGood**  activities that will be held over 22 days in July 2022.
 We want you to know this: **The good we do today, makes us stronger for tomorrow.**

-Stay tuned for more information to come!
+Stay tuned for more information!